livingdocsIO/documentation/content/guides/integrations/retresco.md

 The default behaviour is to analyse the text on the idle event, typically 5 seconds after a user stops typing, so that the tags are always up-to-date with the content.
 If you would like to prevent text analysis while a user is working on a document it is possible to set `enableLiveAnalysis: false`.
 Once disabled the only way the tags will be updated is by the user clicking the refresh button in the metadata form, or at the time of publication.

+The Retresco API can have issues if the text sent for analysis is too long (more than 10.000 characters).
+To avoid errors with longform articles, you can optionally set a `maxTextLength`, this will limit the number of characters of text being sent in the request.

 ```js
 {
   // ...